-These oven baked chicken wings are SO easy to make and seriously addicting!
-They’re crispy, flavorful and the perfect party appetizer.
-Coat them in your favorite sauce and dig in!
+These oven baked chicken wings are easy to make and seriously addicting!
+They’re crispy, flavorful and a healthier way to enjoy your favorite party appetizer.

 You can’t have a game day celebration without chicken wings!
 It’s one of those classic party appetizers that everyone loves.
 We always make a plate of them, along with bbq meatballs or little smokies, jalapeno poppers and pigs in a blanket.

 With the big game coming up, I wanted to share one of the most popular game day appetizers out there: chicken wings!
 There’s something about crispy wings coated in a delicious and tangy sauce that just screams football (or any sport for that matter).
 They are so tender, flavorful and seriously addicting.

 There are definitely LOTS of different ways to make them.
 Some of the most popular ways are to deep fry them, cook them in the crockpot or bake them.
 I love baking the chicken wings in oven because it is the EASIEST way to make them and you all know I love easy recipes. :)

 - Healthy.
 Not using a deep fryer not only means less mess, but less fat and calories.